OpenRTMFP/Cumulus/README.md

 equals 1935 by default (RTMFP server default port), it's the port used by CumulusService to listen incoming RTMFP requests.

 - **keepAliveServer**,
-time in milliseconds for periodically sending packets keep-alive with server, 15000 ms by default.
+time in seconds for periodically sending packets keep-alive with server, 15s by default (valid value is from 5s to 255s).

 - **keepAlivePeer**,
-time in milliseconds for periodically sending packets keep-alive between peers, 10000 ms by default.
+time in seconds for periodically sending packets keep-alive between peers, 10s by default (valid value is from 5s to 255s).

 The configuration file must have *CumulusService* as base name and can be a *ini*, *xml*, or *properties* file type, as you like (personnal choice of preferred style).